wtsi-hgi/bdist/README.md

     bdist -c foo /path/to/some/files* /another/file /{foo,bar}/*.quux

+    bdist -c foo --fofn /path/to/my.fofn

     find /some/path -type f -name "*.baz" | xargs bdist -c foo

     find . -type f -exec bdist -c foo +

 Note that, if using `find`(1) with `-exec`, then the `+` delimiter should be used.
-If the `;` delimiter were used, it will still work, but it will spawn multiple individual jobs, rather than making use of an LSF job array.
+If the `;` delimiter were used, it would still work, but would spawn multiple individual jobs, rather than making use of an LSF job array.

 A FOFN should be used if there are a lot of files to process, to avoid blowing the `$ARG_MAX` of your shell.
-Also note that the number of files to process, either directly or through a FOFN, *must* not exceed the LSF `MAX_JOB_ARRAY_SIZE` parameter, set in `lsb.params` (default 1000).
+Also note that the number of files to process, either directly or through a FOFN, *must not* exceed the LSF `MAX_JOB_ARRAY_SIZE` parameter, set in `lsb.params` (default 1000).

 ### Lazy Mode

-By default, the values to the `-c` and `--fofn` flags are checked: commands are checked to see if they're actual commands; and each file in the FOFN will be checked to see if it actually is a file.
+By default, the values to the `-c` and `--fofn` flags are checked: commands are checked to see if they're valid commands or shell builtins;
+while each file in the FOFN will be checked to see if it actually is a file.
 The purpose of this is to fail early, before submitting potentially erroneous jobs to your cluster.

 However, a command on your cluster's workers may not be available on the dispatch node and a large FOFN will take time to check through, at the